pacostas/kube-service-bindings-examples/src/mongodb/README.md

     - [Project/namespace selection instructions](../../README.md#select-namespaceproject)

 1. Click on +Add button (left sidebar menu)-> Cloud-Hosted Database -> MongoDB Atlas Cloud Database Service -> Add to Topology -> Select your Database instance -> Add to topology -> Continue
-1. Upon successful Connection you are taken to the Topology view, where the Cloud-Hosted Database is deployed and visible on the Topology view.
+1. Upon successful connection you are taken to the Topology view, where the Cloud-Hosted Database is deployed and visible on the Topology view.

 ## Option 1: Deploy Node.js app with Nodeshift